xcp-ng/xcp-ng-org/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5IinFgGAsRs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 :::tip
-No flamewar!
+No flame war!
 There are no miracle solutions, but only solutions adapted to your usage.
 We truly respect all other virtualization platforms!
 :::